All Episodes

 And it's just, I knew we saved these bites.

-Uh what's happening here, you know, the big debate of what are the Brits going to do?
+You know, the big debate of what are the Brits going to do?

 Are they going to turn into Madrid?

-I'm gonna develop some speel steel spines.
+I think they're going to develop some steel spines.

-Uh and I told you that I sh I I found some stuff on websites yesterday where liberals were uh not wanting to call what happened in London yesterday a war.
+Now, yesterday on the program, talking about the way some liberals were going to react to the events in London, and I told you that I found some stuff on websites yesterday where liberals were not wanting to call what happened in London yesterday a war.

 They wanted to call it murder.